jshargrave/MintParser/README.md

 		    Yearly
 --date_format       DATE_FORMAT			The format of the date in the --transaction_file --date_column       DATE_COLUMN         	Column in --transactions_file to extract date from
+--date_range        All				The date range to parse transactions
+		    YTD
+		    Year
+		    CurrentMonth
+		    PreviousMonth
+		    Custom
 --amount_column     AMOUNT_COLUMN       	Column in --transactions_file to extract amount from

 -----------------------------------(Optional)-------------------------------------------------------